 There were views to keep the current ToR without any further modification.

-TSAG RG-StdsStrat does not have any power to make decisions, but to prepare proposals for the TSAG plenary to decide upon.
-This Rapporteur Group is actually part of TSAG, and there should be a connection between TSAG and this Rapporteur Group.
-Nevertheless, the Rapporteur Group should have more freedom for sending liaison statements with other groups.

 The meeting agreed to further develop the revised Terms of Reference in a drafting group, led by Ms Rim Belhassine-Cherif, see section 8 of this report.

 5 Communiqué of the CTO group meetings